Sentmoraap/lazynput/README.md

 mappings does not remove the usefulness of an input manager.

 ## Install
 Clone this repo and copy the files in `src/Lazynput` and `include/Lazynput` somewhere in your project directory.
-Copy the wrappers you need.
+Or make it a submodule.
+The main.cpp example program is outside those folders on purpose.
+Define a `LAZYNPUT_USE_XXX_WRAPPER` macro (replace `XXX`) to compile one of the included wrappers.

 ## Usage
 The initialization looks like this: